-- Use compression sacks for bulky items like sleeping bag, down jacket; or store it loosely in a drawstring bag so it can be compressed as you stuff items around it.
+- Use compression sacks for bulky items like sleeping bag and down jacket; or store it loosely in a drawstring bag so it can be compressed as you stuff items around it.

-- Pack your toiletries in separate ziploc bags so it will not stain your stuff if it leak
+- Pack your toiletries in separate ziploc bags so it will not stain your stuff if they leak.

 - You can stuff small items inside your empty water bottle.